Wellness Education Programs

 AA: Alcohol Awareness: This program looks at different types of alcohol and the impact it has on the body.
 Common myths about alcohol will be dispelled through interactive games and educational activities using the Fatal Vision Goggles.
 Participants also learn how to recognize the signs and symptoms of alcohol poisoning and how to help.

 Cosmo Girl: This highly interactive program looks at how body image is impacted by the media, peers, and society.
 Participants play fun games that reveal the truth about body image issues and promote healthy body image and esteem.
 Though this program is designed with female participants in mind, it can be modified for co-ed or male audiences.
+This program requires a minimum of 20 participants.

 Did You Ask?: This program educates participants on the realities of sexual assault through an open and interactive discussion and activities.
 Participants learn what constitutes consent, dispel myths regarding sexual assault, and how to help a friend.

 Good Vibrations: This presentation creates a safe and appropriate space for participants to discuss alternative forms of sexual expression, abstinence, and various safety concerns regarding the use of sex toys.
 The program includes activities which discuss the importance of communication, lack of awareness in safety concerns, educational exploration of the toys regarding appropriate use and safety concerns, and finally participants will evaluate marketing and packaging for toys geared towards males vs. females and discuss gender norms.
-This program is limited to residence halls with students classified as Junior and Seniors only.
+This program is limited to residence halls with students classified as junior and seniors only.

 Healthy Relationships: Through role playing, quizzes, and other games participants learn the foundation for a healthy relationship, whether it be with a friend, family member, or romantic partner.
 Participants will also be able to define some of the symptoms of an unhealthy relationship through these exercises.